Dr. Victoria Kuohung

 Anna Sarno Ryan MD is a board-certified dermatologist who works at DermCare Experts as its covering physician, taking care of patients as the need arises when Dr. Kuohung is temporarily away from the office.

-Dr. Sarno Ryan was born in Boston, MA, the daughter of two Italian immigrants, and went to high school in Brighton.
-She rowed intramural crew in college and loves community theater, once performing in New Hampshire as Mrs. Bedwin in “Oliver”.
-After running her own solo practice in New Hampshire, she retired to help dermatologists like Dr. Kuohung who at times need an extra pair of doctoring hands when they are briefly away.
-Dr. Sarno Ryan also volunteers extensively as a dermatologist, treating patients in India last year, and plans also to work in Africa and Asia.
-Dr. Sarno Ryan has a son who is following in her footsteps as a physician, and a daughter, who is a computer science major.
+Dr. Sarno Ryan was born in Boston, MA, the daughter of two Italian immigrants.
+She rowed intramural crew in college and loves community theater, once performing in New Hampshire as Mrs. Bedwin in “Oliver.”
+After running her own solo practice in New Hampshire, she retired to help dermatologists like Dr. Kuohung who at times need an extra pair of doctoring hands.
+Dr. Sarno Ryan also volunteers extensively, treating patients in India last year, and plans also to work in Africa and Asia.
+She has a son who is following in her footsteps as a physician, and a daughter, who is a computer science major.

 I wanted to share this essay written by a late senior colleague of mine, Dr. Frederick William “Bill” Danby, who was a dermatologist in New Hampshire.
 Although I never had the pleasure of knowing Dr. Danby personally, he was a Fellow of the American Academy of Dermatology, as I am.
 His philosophy is my philosophy — an unwavering focus on trying our sincere best to help your skin, using the latest science and medical art, as well as an appreciation for the time and effort you have expended to visit our office.

 Because Dr. Danby said it so well, I’ve reproduced his essay here in full so that you know how we try to manage our clinic to be committed to your best care.